hillhacks/website/pages/faq.md

   primarily concerned about the travel, shout out on the [mailing list][ml] There is a good chance that others will be travelling the same route around the same time you intend to travel.
 ^

+### Bookings

+Where do I book my stay/food/.. ?
+: Please contact Jubish(9742787000) over call or telegram for all bookings.
+^

 ### Sliding scale